-"Pull-in" is a reactionary force that causes the cutter to pull forward in the direction of cut.
-Pull-in can also be thought of as the cutters on the non-cutting side of the cutting attachment being caught, pinched or "digging in" to an object and momentarily stop or significantly slow cutter rotation, which causes the tool to suddenly and quickly pull forward in the direction of cut.
+"Pull-in" is a reactionary force that causes the chainsaw to pull forward in the direction of cut.
+Pull-in can also be thought of as the chain cutters at the bottom of the chain bar being caught, pinched or "digging in" to the object to be cut and momentarily stopping or significantly slowing rotation of the saw chain, which causes the chainsaw to suddenly and quickly pull forward and away from the operator.
 To avoid pull-in: